2025 Registration Closed!

-Registration for the 2025 Alaska Science and Engineering fair is now OPEN.
-Please click the button below to go to our zFairs registration platform to register your project!
+Registration for the 2025 Alaska Science and Engineering fair is now CLOSED.

 Information for Students